 Sharing information about products and services

-They might also discuss how to use available services or demonstrate the right way to operate a product.
-Depending on their employer, customer service representatives might provide details verbally or in writing.
-They often follow pre-written scripts to ensure they follow workflows and provide accurate information.
+They might also discuss how to use services or highlight the right way to operate a product.
+Customer service representatives might provide details verbally or in writing depending on their employer.
+They often follow previously written scripts to ensure they follow workflows and provide accurate information.

 Answering customer questions